eclipse-che/che-theia/dockerfiles/theia/README.md

 Add this parameter to the build command to have a quick build and to skip running tests in dedicated container.

 By default tests are turned on.

+## Use compressed Che-Theia plugins

+**`--compressed-plugins`**

+Che-Theia plugins are unpacked at building image step by default.
+It allows to reduce a delay at starting IDE step, but the side effect is - enlarged docker image.
+Add this parameter to reduce docker image size and skip unpacking Che-Theia plugins at building docker image step.

+This parameter is optional.

 ## Build only for specific type of Docker images (Alpine, UBI8, etc.)